facelessuser/RegReplace/docs/usage.md

     //                      Default is false.
     //     greedy_replace:  Boolean setting to define whether regex search is greedy or not.
 Default is true.
     //     greedy_scope:    Boolean setting to define whether scope search is greedy or not.
 Default is true.
-    //     case:            Boolean setting to define whether regex search is case sensitive.
-Default is true.
-    //     dotall:          Boolean defining whether to use dotall flag in regex (include \n etc. when using dot).
-    //                      Default is False
     //     multi_pass_regex:Boolean setting to define whether there will be multiple sweeps on the scope region
     //                      region to find and replace all instances of the regex, when regex cannot be formatted
     //                      to find all instances in a greedy fashion.
 Default is false.